 Attorney for Discharging Firearm in Public Arrests in Brooksville, FL

 If you were arrested in Central Florida for allegedly discharging a firearm in public, it is in your best interest to exercise your right to remain silent until you have legal representation.
-Ashley M. Aulls, P.A. aggressively defends clients accused of weapon and firearm crimes in Brooksville, Weeki Wachee, New Port Richey, Inverness, Spring Hill, Wildwood, and many surrounding areas of Hernando County.
+The Law Office of Ashley Aulls, P.A. aggressively defends clients accused of weapon and firearm crimes in Brooksville, Weeki Wachee, New Port Richey, Inverness, Spring Hill, Wildwood, and many surrounding areas of Hernando County.